 Some days it may feel like toilet learning is not clicking, while other days are successful.
 This is completely normal!

 You can also expect regressions which may occur during big life changes like the arrival of a second child or moving homes.
+Even simple changes in health or routine like a cold or a dropped nap can produce regressions.

 Be patient and try to focus on the successes.